Yurine-Yousra/Networking/RIP Routing Information Protocol.md

 ## RIP v2 (Classless Networks)

 - RIP v2, however, uses the CIDR and VLSM technologies, so the network will be taken with its real subnet mask.
+- This version multicast messages to the multicast address 224.0.0.9.

 ---